Ultimate Guide to Lower Lip Ptosis

 Lower lip ptosis refers to having a drooping lower lip.
 Most people develop some loss of facial structure integrity during the natural aging process, but ptosis is diagnosed when the tissue sagging is more severe than average.

 Ptosis is a word that was derived from the Greek word for “dropped”, “a fall”, or “falling”.
 Today, it is used as a medical term to describe drooping in the body.
-Generally, it refers to drooping in the eyelids (lower or upper lid ptosis) or sagging breasts (breast ptosis).
+Generally, it refers to dropping in the eyelids (lower or upper lid ptosis) or sagging breasts (breast ptosis).

 However, it can also refer to brow ptosis, ptosis of the chin, kidney ptosis (nephroptosis), stomach ptosis (gastroptosis), abdominal viscera ptosis (visceroptosis), and lower lip ptosis.